System Design Space

 Book status and what is already available

-The book is in Early Release mode.
-According to O'Reilly, the full-version target is December 2026 (estimated release date: December 25, 2026).
+The book is still being published in parts.
+According to O'Reilly, the current target date for the full version is December 25, 2026.

 Chapters already available on the platform: